Coronavirus / Self-isolation

 If you are eligible for statutory sick pay (i.e. you are off work for four consecutive days or more) you may be able to claim this.
 Your employment contract may also provide for sick pay; you should review your contract and discuss this with your employer.
 This may not be relevant if you are having to isolate upon returning to the UK from a red list country.

-Otherwise, there is a government benefit payment available.
+The government benefit payment is still available.
+You will be able to apply for this until 6 April 2022.
 However, there are strict eligibility requirements for this, and these requirements may change depending on where in the UK you are.

 What are my rights on this?